 I encourage all of you to research charities in your area that need support.
-Here are some helpful databases to guide you to a charity that is the right fit for your family:
+Here are some helpful databases to guide you to family volunteer opportunities that are the right fit for you and your children:

 - Charity Navigator: By guiding intelligent giving, we aim to advance a more efficient and responsive philanthropic marketplace, in which givers and the charities they support work in tandem to overcome our nation’s and the world’s most persistent challenges.

 - GiveWell: Dedicated to finding outstanding giving opportunities through in-depth analysis.
 Thousands of hours of research have gone into finding our top rated charities.
 They are evidence-backed, thoroughly vetted, and underfunded.